purduerov/X14-Core/README.md

 Codebase for the the X14 version of the ROV

 Software Versions
-Ubuntu 18
+Ubuntu 20
 Raspbian Buster
-ROS Melodic
+ROS Noetic

 Hardware
-Raspberry Pi 4
+Raspberry Pi 4B+

 pi install instructions: https://varhowto.com/install-ros-noetic-raspberry-pi-4/
 ## Getting ROS to work with Python 3